-- High Efficiency Particulate Air (HEPA) filters: One of the most effective filter designs available, HEPA filters are developed to take up to 99.97% of particles from the air—as small as 0.3 microns!
-Keep in mind that such efficiency can also decrease airflow.
+- High Efficiency Particulate Air (HEPA) filters: One of the most effective filter designs available, HEPA filters are designed to clean out up to 99.97% of particles from the air—as small as 0.3 microns!
+Remember that such efficiency can also reduce airflow.

 - Activated carbon filters: These filters have finely ground activated carbon, which contains an electric charge able to attract things like odor particles.

 - Photocatalytic oxidation: This system uses UV light to start a reaction that breaks down microorganisms like bacteria, mold and some viruses.
 With their DNA broken, many microbes are not able to replicate and are basically eradicated.

 Air purifiers are manufactured to help lower the levels of dust in your home, providing relief from allergies and other respiratory issues brought on by airborne particulate matter.
 By trapping particles like dust in their filtration systems, air purifiers can make the air within a room or house less polluted and fresher.

 If you’re looking to decrease the dust in your home, contact a certified Lennox dealer to enhance your indoor air quality in Manassas.